Snmtechno/Snmtechno/README.md

   <h1 style="font-weight:bold; color: #2ecc71; animation: pulse 2s infinite;">🚀 Welcome to my page! 🚀</h1>
 </div>

 I have a strong passion for software, test automation, and technology.
 On this page, I share the projects I've worked on, my areas of interest, and new things I learn about technology.
-You can explore the topics of interest in my repositories or check out the learning resources in my README.
-I eagerly await your feedback and suggestions!
-Happy browsing! 🚀🎉
+You can explore the topics of interest in my repositories .
+I eagerly await your feedback and suggestions! 🚀🎉

  <img src="https://www.animatedimages.org/data/media/562/animated-line-image-0184.gif" width="1920" />